FrancisBanville/ms_interpreting_probabilities/README.md

 # Introduction

-Cataloging species interactions across space is a gargantuan task.
+Cataloging species interactions across space and time is a gargantuan task.
 At the core of this challenge lies the spatiotemporal variability of ecological networks [@Poisot2012Dissimilaritya; @Poisot2015Speciesa], which makes documenting the location and timing of interactions difficult.
 Indeed, it is not sufficient to know that two species have the biological capacity to interact to infer the realization of their interaction at a specific time and space [@Dunne2006Network].
 Taking food webs as an example, a predator species and its potential prey must first co-occur in order for a trophic interaction to take place [@Blanchet2020Cooccurrencea].
 They must then encounter, which is